CityOfZion/neo-python/README.md

 * Double-check that you are using Python 3.5.x
 * Update the project dependencies (`pip install -e .`)
-* Compiling contracts with `neo-boa` can cause issues with `pyenv`, try using Python without changed runtime-paths
 * If you encounter any problems, please take a look at the [installation section](https://neo-python.readthedocs.io/en/latest/install.html#further-install-notes) in the docs, and if that doesn't help open an issue.
 We'll try to help.